isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 In a large class hierarchy, the consistent use of protected data is hard to maintain because there can be a lot of code, spread over a lot of classes.
 The set of classes that can touch that data is open: anyone can derive a new class and start manipulating the protected data.
-Often, it is not possible to examine the complete set of classes so any change to the representation of the class becomes infeasible.
+Often, it is not possible to examine the complete set of classes, so any change to the representation of the class becomes infeasible.
 There is no enforced invariant for the protected data; it is much like a set of global variables.
 The protected data has de facto become global to a large body of code.